 I managed to escape type 2 diabetes, heart conditions, strokes, gout, kidney stones, and intestinal cancer.
 The list is endless.

-Running helped me realize, through experimentation and severe intensive research, that animal products are not healthy for you, that our digestive system is designed and optimized for the whole plant-based diet, not dead flesh.
+Running helped me realize, through experimentation and severe intensive research, that animal products are not healthy for us.
+Our digestive system is designed and optimized for the whole plant-based diet, not dead flesh.

 My second book, The Food I Grew Up With…: Veganized!, shows my philosophy and way of thinking and attitude when I managed to transform the food I grew up with, which was filled with animal products, into a clean, ethical, cruelty-free food.